 \section{Related Work}

 \paragraph{Hand-object interaction recognition benchmarks.} Various HOI recognition benchmarks have been proposed with focuses on (i) low-level localization and (ii) high-level actions or object states.
-For the former, benchmarks have focused on detecting hands and objects-in-contact~\cite{shan2020understanding}, estimating 3D hand and object poses~\cite{hampali2020honnotate, chao2021dexycb}, reconstructing mesh representations~\cite{swamy2023showme}, and object tracking~\cite{banerjee2024introducing, goletto2024amego}.
-For the latter, several benchmarks have been built on egocentric video datasets such as EPIC-KITCHENS~\cite{damen2020epic} and Ego4D~\cite{grauman2022ego4d}.
-High-level action understanding benchmark includes action recognition~\cite{damen2020epic,kwon2021h2o,grauman2022ego4d,xu2024egonce++, bansal2024hoi, perrett2025hd}, action forecasting and planning~\cite{cheng2024egothink}, long-form actions~\cite{mangalam2023egoschema}, and procedural steps~\cite{sener2022assembly101,song2023ego4d,yagi2024finebio}.
-Object state recognition benchmark includes the temporal localization of state (change)~\cite{song2023ego4d, xue2024learning,tateno2025learning, zameni2025moscato} and state captioning~\cite{nguyen2024oscar}. \mt{While these works address certain aspects of HOI understanding, they only cover a narrow subset of either the manipulation or the effect side, lacking a comprehensive evaluation of the underlying fine-grained spatio-temporal dynamics involved.}
+For the former, benchmarks have focused on detecting hands and objects-in-contact~\cite{shan2020understanding}, estimating 3D hand and object poses~\cite{hampali2020honnotate, chao2021dexycb}, reconstructing mesh representations~\cite{swamy2023showme}, and object tracking~\cite{banerjee2025hot3d, goletto2024amego}.
+For the latter, benchmarks built on egocentric datasets such as EPIC-KITCHENS~\cite{damen2020epic} and Ego4D~\cite{grauman2022ego4d} cover high-level HOI understanding, including action recognition~\cite{damen2020epic,kwon2021h2o,grauman2022ego4d,xu2024egonce++, bansal2024hoi, perrett2025hd}, action forecasting and planning~\cite{cheng2024egothink}, long-form actions~\cite{mangalam2023egoschema}, and procedural steps~\cite{sener2022assembly101,song2023ego4d,yagi2025finebio}.
+Object state recognition benchmark includes the temporal localization of state (change)~\cite{song2023ego4d, xue2024learning,tateno2025learning, zameni2025moscato} and state captioning~\cite{nguyen2024oscar}.
+While these works address aspects of HOI understanding, they remain limited to either manipulation or effects, lacking comprehensive evaluation of fine-grained spatio-temporal dynamics.

 \paragraph{Referring/Reasoning video object segmentation.} Referring Video Object Segmentation (RVOS)~\cite{khoreva2018video, seo2020urvos,ding2023mevis} aims to segment the target object in a video given a natural language expression, while Reasoning Video Object Segmentation (ReasoningVOS)~\cite{bai2024one, yan2024visa} introduces implicit textual queries that require complex reasoning over world knowledge and video contents.
 EgoMask~\cite{liang2025fine} introduced an RVOS benchmark for egocentric video, which is challenging due to fast camera motion and dense object scenes.
 HOI-QA~\cite{bansal2024hoi} proposed hands and objects localization task from referring expressions in egocentric images.
 However, these benchmarks remain limited to object-level grounding with direct expressions.
 Our benchmark advances this by introducing object- and part-level ReasoningVOS that require reasoning over dynamic hand–object relationships and structural changes in egocentric videos.